-- Glycols and their ethers undergo violent decomposition in contact with 70% perchloric acid.
-This seems likely to involve formation of the glycol perchlorate esters (after scission of ethers) which are explosive, those of ethylene glycol and 3-chloro-1,2-propanediol being more powerful than glyceryl nitrate, and the former so sensitive that it explodes on addition of water. - As a general rule, hydrofluorocarbons tend to be flammable unless they contain more fluorine atoms than hydrogen atoms. - conois - are incompatible with strong acids, acid chlorides, acid anhydrides, oxidising and reducing agents. - reacts, possibly violently, with alkaline metals and alkaline earth metals to produce hydrogen - react with strong acids, strong caustics, aliphatic amines, isocyanates, acetaldehyde, benzoyl peroxide, chromic acid, chromium oxide, dialkylzincs, dichlorine oxide, ethylene oxide, hypochlorous acid, isopropyl chlorocarbonate, lithium tetrahydroaluminate, nitrogen dioxide, pentafluoroguanidine, phosphorus halides, phosphorus pentasulfide, tangerine oil, triethylaluminium, triisobutylaluminium - ▶ should not be heated above 49 deg.
-C. when in contact with aluminium equipment - ► Haloalkenes are highly reactive. - Some of the more lightly substituted lower members are highly flammable; many members of the group are peroxidisable and polymerisable. - Avoid reaction or contact with potassium or its alloys although apparently stable on contact with a wide rage of halocarbons, reaction products may be shock-sensitive and may explode with great violence on light impact. - Compressed gases may contain a large amount of kinetic energy over and above that potentially available from the energy of reaction produced by the gas in chemical reaction with other substances
+Glycols and their ethers undergo violent decomposition in contact with 70% perchloric acid.
+This seems likely to involve formation of the glycol perchlorate esters (after scission of ethers) which are explosive, those of ethylene glycol and 3-chloro-1,2-propanediol being more powerful than glyceryl nitrate, and the former so sensitive that it explodes on addition of water.

+As a general rule, hydrofluorocarbons tend to be flammable unless they contain more fluorine atoms than hydrogen atoms.

+- are incompatible with strong acids, acid chlorides, acid anhydrides, oxidising and reducing agents. - reacts, possibly violently, with alkaline metals and alkaline earth metals to produce hydrogen - react with strong acids, strong caustics, aliphatic amines, isocyanates, acetaldehyde, benzoyl peroxide, chromic acid, chromium oxide, dialkylzincs, dichlorine oxide, ethylene oxide, hypochlorous acid, isopropyl chlorocarbonate, lithium tetrahydroaluminate, nitrogen dioxide, pentafluoroguanidine, phosphorus halides, phosphorus pentasulfide, tangerine oil, triethylaluminium, triisobutylaluminium - should not be heated above 49 deg.
+C. when in contact with aluminium equipment - Avoid magnesium, aluminium and their alloys, brass and steel. - Compressed gases may contain a large amount of kinetic energy over and above that potentially available from the energy of reaction produced by the gas in chemical reaction with other substances